Administration operating model

 Role and permission model

-Use roles to decide who can administer the platform.
-Use the surface map above to decide where that administration happens.
+Use roles to decide who can administer the platform, then use the surface map above to find where that work happens.

 DALP combines three permission layers.
-Organisation roles decide the day-to-day administration available to a signed-in user.
-System roles govern platform operations such as identity, claims, compliance modules, feeds, paymasters, and operator wallets.
-Token roles govern actions on a specific asset, such as minting, burning, pausing, freezing, role changes, metadata updates, fee changes, collateral updates, and compliance module changes.
+Organisation roles decide the day-to-day administration available to you as a signed-in user.
+System roles govern platform operations such as identity, claims, compliance modules, data feeds, gas paymasters, and operator wallets.
+Token roles govern what an actor can do on a specific asset: minting, burning, pausing, freezing, role changes, metadata updates, fee changes, collateral updates, and compliance module changes.

 | Layer | What it answers | Examples |